ethaniccc/Esoteric/README.md

   - B: Checks if the player is hitting too many entities in an instance.
 - **Range**
   - A: Checks if the player's range goes beyond a certain threshold.
-- **Fly**
-  - A: Estimates the next Y movement of the player.
-This check detects basic flies.
-  - B: Checks if the current Y movement of the player is near equal to the Y movement of the player.
-  - C: Checks if the user is jumping on the air.
-- **Motion**
-  - A: Checks for impossible upward motion.
-If there is no probable way you are able to go up, this check flags.
-    Moreover, this also flags HighJump at a certain threshold along with velocity modifiers > 107%.
-  - B: Checks if the player is following Minecraft's friction rules in the air.
-This check can flag Bhop, and some flies.
-  - C: Checks if the player is following Minecraft's friction rules while on the ground.
-This check is surprisingly very effective and can detect a variety of speeds on the ground.
-The idea behind this check is that your current speed multiplied by your friction cannot be greater than your previous speed.
 - **Velocity**
   - A: Checks if the player takes less vertical knockback than normal.
   - B: Checks if the player takes less horizontal knockback than normal.
 This check is currently unusable.
 - **EditionFaker**
   - A: Checks if the player's TitleID does not match the given OS in the Login packet.
-- **Packets**
-  - A: Checks if the player's pitch goes beyond a certain threshold
-  - B: Checks if the player is sending the wrong movement packet too frequently
-  - C: Checks if the player is jumping without holding their specified jump button.
-This also checks if their jump delay is invalid.
-- **Nuker**
-  - A: Checks if the player is breaking blocks too quickly.

 ## Permission List
 ```